sunchang0124/PPDML/README.md

 * Naive Bayes
 * Secure multiparty computation

+## Execute linear regression
+Execute the (control.ipynb) notebook in this repository.
+This is pre-configured on two data stations with complementary datasets.

 ## Privacy-preserving Linear Regression (vertically partitioned data)
 _Privacy_preserving_linear_regression.ipynb_ shows how we inmplement the linear regression in a privacy-preserving manner.
 You can find more details in the notebook.
 Furthermore, we also dockerized PPLR with using PyTaskManager (https://bitbucket.org/jvsoest/pytaskmanager).
 Please have a look at the fold <PPLR_Dockerized>